 Eye Movement Desensitisation and Reprocessing (EMDR) In London, Sevenoaks, UK-wide and Online via Video Link

-We provide Eye Movement Desensitisation and Reprocessing (EMDR) treatment from our clinics in Sevenoaks and London. or by selecting a member of our UK therapy team, using the search box on this page.
+We provide Eye Movement Desensitisation and Reprocessing (EMDR) treatment from our clinics in Sevenoaks and London. from many of our 200 plus UK consulting rooms and online via video link.
 Our EMDR therapists have received accredited clinical training to an advanced level, so you know that you are working with a real EMDR expert.
-EMDR EMDR is a NICE recommended treatment of choice for trauma, PTSD and other psychological disorders and the research evidence proves that it works.
-To talk to an EMDR expert about treatment for trauma-related problems, PTSD or anxiety, call +44 1732808626 or email firstname.lastname@example.org
+EMDR is a NICE recommended treatment of choice for trauma, PTSD and other psychological disorders and the research evidence proves that it works.
+To talk to an EMDR expert about treatment for trauma-related problems, PTSD or other anxiety conditions, call +44 1732 808 626 or email email@example.com